 It’s a subtle but important distinction (being vs. having) and, I think, it’s a wise psychological construct.
 The idea of an external genius helps to keep an artist’s ego in check, distancing him somewhat from the burden of taking either full credit or full blame for the outcome of his work.
 If your work is successful, in other words, you are obliged to thank your external genius for the help, thus holding you back from total narcissism.
 And if your work fails, it’s not entirely your fault.
 You can say, “Hey, don’t look at me – my genius didn’t show up today!”

 Either way, the vulnerable human ego is protected.

 Protected from the corrosive effects of shame.

 Elizabeth Gilbert in Big Magic: Creative Living Beyond Fear

 Comments are welcome!

-Posted on January 2, 2019, in An Artist's Life, Art in general, Creative Process, Inspiration, Pearls from Artists, Quotes, Studio, Working methods and tagged "Big Magic: Creative Living Beyond Fear", aided, artist's ego, being vs. having, believed, blame, burden, conduit, corrosive, corrupting, creativity, credit, daemon, distancing, distinction, effects, Elizabeth Gilbert, exceptionally, external, external genius, gifted, Greeks, guardian deity, holding you back, house elf, human ego, important, influence, inspiration, labors, lived, narcissism, obliged, outcome, person, praise, protected, psychological construct, Romans, shame, specific, Studio, subtle, successful, vulnerable, your fault.
+Posted on January 2, 2019, in 2019, An Artist's Life, Art in general, Creative Process, Inspiration, Pearls from Artists, Quotes, Studio, Working methods and tagged "Big Magic: Creative Living Beyond Fear", aided, artist's ego, being vs. having, believed, blame, burden, conduit, corrosive, corrupting, creativity, credit, daemon, distancing, distinction, effects, Elizabeth Gilbert, exceptionally, external, external genius, gifted, Greeks, guardian deity, holding you back, house elf, human ego, important, influence, inspiration, labors, lived, narcissism, obliged, outcome, person, praise, protected, psychological construct, Romans, shame, specific, Studio, subtle, successful, vulnerable, your fault.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 333.